OPP – Officer Dies in Line of Duty UPDATED

 Anyone with any information or video footage in relation to this incident is asked to contact the OPP at 1-888-310-1122.
 Should you wish to remain anonymous, contact Crime Stoppers at 1-800-222-8477 (TIPS) or ontariocrimestoppers.ca.

+- East Algoma OPP – Charges laid after teen threatened - May 4, 2026

-- East Algoma OPP – SUV Driver charged with Impaired - April 30, 2026
+- East Algoma OPP – Trio Arrested and suspected drugs seized - May 4, 2026